Abdul Ghafoor (footballer): Kolkata Mohammedan

 In a later tour of Mumbai in 1960, he signed with Kolkata Mohammedan Sporting Club to play as a professional footballer in the Calcutta Football League in India.
 He was recommended by fellow national teammate and club captain Muhammad Umer.

 He helped the club win the 1960 Aga Khan Gold Cup beating PSM Makassar 4–1.

-Dhaka Mohammedan & Victoria SC
+Dhaka Mohammedan

-Abdul Ghafoor standing sixth from the left with Dhaka Mohammedan in 1966.

-Ghafoor then also played for Dhaka Mohammedan as well as Victoria SC in former East Pakistan.
+In 1961, Ghafoor joined Dhaka Mohammedan as well as Victoria SC in East Pakistan.
+He won the First Division League in his debut year with the team.
+He also secured a runners-up spot in the 1961 Aga Khan Gold Cup with Dhaka Mohammedan.

+During his stay in the Dhaka League, he also represented Dacca Division at the National Football Championship.

+Victoria SC

-With the former he won the First Division League three times, once with Dhaka Mohammedan and twice with Victoria, as well as securing a runners-up spot in the 1961 Aga Khan Gold Cup with Dhaka Mohammedan, and winning it with Victoria SC in 1962.
+In 1962, he joined Victoria, with which he won the First Division League twice in 1962 and 1964.
+He also won the 1962 Aga Khan Gold Cup with the club.